ppy/osu-wiki/news/2024/2024-06-03-the-followpoint-eriha-top-drum-basher.md

 ---

-Huge thanks to [Eriha](https://osu.ppy.sh/users/16320311) for joining us and answering these questions!
+Huge thanks to ::Eriha::{ user-id=16320311 } for joining us and answering these questions!
 Once again, I hope you as a reader enjoyed this interview. <3

-The last of the four-mode interviews would be for none other than the osu!mania #1 player, [dressurf](https://osu.ppy.sh/users/758406) — see you there in two weeks!
+The last of the four-mode interviews would be for none other than the osu!mania #1 player, ::dressurf::{ user-id=758406 } — see you there in two weeks!
 You can also follow [@The_Followpoint on Twitter](https://twitter.com/The_Followpoint) for updates and question submissions for future interviews.

 —MegaMix